Welcome to the Beyond the Technology section of our website. We hope you find it interesting.

 Today we are talking about museums, with an emphasis on “Historic House Museums”, which should be of particular interest to museum volunteers and professional staff.
 Every house museum is different but most operate with some combination of effort from professionals and volunteers.

 Here is a list of and brief discussion about the museums we have worked with to preserve the integrity of plaster:

 We’ve been involved at Dundurn for many years.
-Way back in 1995, when the exterior of the building was being renewed, Craig Sims and I worked with Taylor Hazel Architects to record and document the details of the ashlar block pattern in the original stucco.
+Way back in 1995, when the exterior of the building was being renewed, Craig Sims and Rod Stewart of HPCS worked with Taylor Hazel Architects to record and document the details of the ashlar block pattern in the original stucco.
 When the building was re-plastered after structural repairs, our pattern was followed and as a result, the building looks very much like it did before the intervention.
 If you visit, look on the north side under the front port-cochere and you’ll see in perfect condition some samples of the original 1830’s stucco that we fought hard to retain.
-I looked at it last time I was there and it’s still fine.
+We looked at it last time we were there and it’s still fine.

 In 2006, we dealt with the dining room ceiling.
 Major structural problems in the floor system above meant that we had to support the ceiling while the floor was reinforced.
-It was during this project that we invented out Micro-Jack system and an early version was used here for the first time.
+It was during this project that HPCS invented our Micro-Jack system and an early version was used here for the first time.

 Currently we have been asked to consolidate the ceilings of some rooms on the upper floor where the access is limited to an impossible crawl space.
 We’ll be using our remote access tools for this and expect it to be fairly straightforward.